Ippolitov2909/RAW-Multi-frame-SR/README.md

 3) Calculating robustness mask --- mask that is used to mask unreliable pixels so that they are not used in merging

-4) Merging all frames into one using all obtained information
+4) Merging all frames into one using all obtained information and postprocessing.

 *Output*: one RGB denoised image with x2 higher resolution